-Some injuries are immediately obvious while others aren’t apparent until hours after the fall.
-Even if you don't see your pet take a tumble, you should be suspicious of a fall if you note the following signs:
+Some injuries are immediately obvious while others are not apparent until hours or a couple of days after the fall.
+Even if you do not see your pet take a tumble, you should be suspicious of a fall if you note the following signs:

-- Reluctance to stand or walk
+- reluctance to stand or walk

-- Pain when lying down or rising
+- pain when lying down or rising

-- Stiff gait
+- stiff gait

-- Difficulty breathing
+- difficulty breathing

-- Decreased appetite or difficulty apprehending food
+- decreased appetite or difficulty apprehending food

-What do I do?
+What should I do?

 - If your dog stops breathing, you need to ventilate him to keep his oxygen level up.
 Make a funnel by wrapping your hand(s) around his muzzle.
 Keeping his mouth closed, blow air into his nose.
 Proper ventilation should make his chest rise.
-Give 15-20 breaths per minute until he starts breathing on his own or until you have reached the emergency hospital.
+Give 10 breaths per minute until he starts breathing on his own or until you have reached the emergency hospital.

 Protect open wounds.
 If the skin was broken during the fall, wrap a clean towel over the area to minimize contamination.
 It is particularly important to cover a wound that has a broken bone protruding from it.
 Bone infections can seriously complicate healing.
 Puncture wounds to the abdomen should also be covered to minimize infection from outside contaminants; however, if the intestines are punctured, infection could start from within.
 Your veterinarian will assess this problem.

 Be aware of back injuries.
-A dog that can’t get up at all could have a back injury and should be kept as still as possible.
+A dog that cannot get up at all could have a back injury and should be kept as still as possible.
 Slide the dog onto a rigid object like a board (for large dogs) or baking sheet (for small dogs).
 Cover him with a blanket and seek emergency help.

 Monitor eating and elimination.
 Broken jaws are not always obvious injuries.
 Watch your dog eat and drink.
 If he drops food, yelps when he chews, or drools excessively, have him examined by your veterinarian.
 Monitor his eliminations.
 If he does not urinate in 24 hours, seek help.
-Your dog may have ruptured his bladder or the bladder may be impinged in an abdominal hernia.
+Your dog may have ruptured his bladder, or the bladder may be impinged in an abdominal hernia.
 If he does not have a normal bowel movement without pain within 48 hours of the fall, bring him to your veterinarian.